-Most Countries will allow a Convicted Felon entry with a Passport
+Countries a Convicted Felon can Visit with a U.S. passport

 Some countries do not require a U.S. citizen to have a passport before entering.
 So, a convicted felon will not have a problem going to any of these countries.
 But, there are plenty of countries that do require a passport and a visa.
 A convicted felon with a passport is not guaranteed entry when a visa is required.

 No Visa Country and Convicted Felon

 There are plenty of countries that do not ask a U.S. citizen for a visa when visiting them.
 So, any persons with a valid U.S. passport can enter without issues, even a convicted felon.
 Some of these nations include the following: